plexescor/FocusFlow/README.md

 * Designed for ultra-low resource usage without sacrificing functionality.
 * Current implementation is **fully functional** as a core focus tracker.

-FocusFlow is built for developers, power users, and anyone who wants a **truthful map of their digital habits**.
+ViraChrono is built for developers, power users, and anyone who wants a **truthful map of their digital habits**.

 ---